__________________________________________________________________

 both heavenly and earthly people.
 Heaven is more awesome than earth but the

 only ones desiring it are those called to it by the Spiritual new birth.
-All
+All others

-Kingdom—and forever.
-Messiah’s kingdom is the day of salvation for
+Messiah’s kingdom is the day of salvation for the world (Isaiah 45:17-18,22).
+The

-to righteousness—which is a return to the life covenant given to Adam and Eve.
+is a return to the covenant spoken to Adam and Eve.
+If they had stayed obedient

-If they had stayed in obedience to God, that covenant would never have ended.
+to God, that covenant would not have ended.
+Humanity’s earthly obligation will

-Humanity’s earthly obligation will always be continuance in righteousness.
+forever be continuance in righteousness.

 God’s kingdom will restore normal relationships between heaven and earth.